ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * **IMPORTANT!** If you receive a prompt regarding syslog-ng.conf, press `N` to keep your currently-installed version.

 * When prompted to restart, press `Y` to continue.

+#### ADD BACK SECURITY ONION PACKAGES

+* After rebooting, log back in.
 * If running in a VM, perform a snapshot.

-#### ADD BACK SECURITY ONION PACKAGES

-* After rebooting, log back in, open a terminal, and add back our stable PPA:
+* Open a terminal, and add back our stable PPA:
 `sudo apt-get install -y software-properties-common`
 `sudo add-apt-repository ppa:securityonion/stable`